-The responsibility for the implementation, review and monitoring of the RI Policy sits with the Trustee who rely on the support of their investment advisors.
+The responsibility for the implementation, review and monitoring of the RI Policy sits with the IC who rely on the support of their investment advisors.

 Implementation of the Scheme's RI Policy is delegated to BlackRock.
-The Investment Managers are charged with integrating ESG considerations where possible and appropriate to the Scheme's investment strategy.
-They are also responsible for conducting voting and engagement activities on behalf of the Scheme.
+The Investment Manager is charged with integrating ESG considerations where possible and where appropriate to the Scheme's investment strategy.
+It is also responsible for conducting voting and engagement activities on behalf of the Scheme.

 BlackRock's portfolio managers are supported by the BlackRock Investment Stewardship (BIS) team.
 The BIS team provide subject matter expertise, analytical resource and advice on RI implementation.
-The strategic client team (a team within BlackRock who are focused on the APS and NAPS accounts) manage and track the voting activity and are responsible for producing internal and Trustee-facing ESG reporting.
+The strategic client team (a team within BlackRock who are focused on the NAPS and APS accounts) manage and track the voting activity and are responsible for producing internal and Trustee-facing ESG reporting.

-The Investment Managers' representatives attend regular Trustee meetings to report on integration and stewardship activities.
-The Trustee will, from time to time, also call on individual asset-class fund managers to present their views and activities for review by the Trustee Directors and their advisors.
+The Investment Manager's representatives attend regular IC meetings to report on integration and stewardship activities.
+The relevant IC will, from time to time, also call on individual asset-class fund managers to present their views and activities for review by the Trustee Directors and their advisors.